 According to EPA, builders and contractors provide a public health service when they build radon-resistant new homes because they help to reduce residents' risk of lung cancer from exposure to radon.
 EPA also states that the cost of radon resistant building is typically less than the cost to mitigate after construction.
 DHEC's Building Radon Out brochure is a great resource for home buyers who have purchased or are looking to purchase a new home that was built with the features of radon-resistant construction.

-EPA has also developed a Home Buyers and Sellers Guide as a resource if you are interested in buying or selling a home.
+EPA has also developed a Home Buyer's and Seller's Guide to Radon as a resource if you are interested in buying or selling a home.

 Note: DHEC's free radon test kits are not approved for real-estate transactions.